Paul-HenryP/Simplify-browser-extension/README.md

 `npm run build-dev`

-- Edit manifest.json file to add the required information about the extension.
 - Customize popup.html.
 - Add your own JavaScript code in src/index.js.
-- Load the extension into your browser:
+- Load the extension into your browser for testing:

   - For Chrome / Opera: